 The URB937 drug is a small molecule, peripheral inhibitor of the enzyme fatty acid amide hydrolase (FAAH; IC50=26.8 nM).
 The FAAH enzyme breaks down the naturally occurring endocannabinoid anandamide, and inhibition of FAAH by URB937 results in elevated anandamide levels and increased cannabinoid receptor signaling.
-The drug has profound analgesic effects in a variety of animal models of nociceptive, inflammatory and neurogenic pain, indicating it will have broad clinical application and commercial potential.
+The drug has antitussive effects in in vitro and in vivo models of cough, and exhibits profound analgesic effects in a variety of animal models of nociceptive, inflammatory and neurogenic pain, indicating it will have broad clinical application and commercial potential.
 Importantly, the drug does not penetrate the blood-brain barrier and therefore exerts its action only in peripheral tissues.
-This feature differentiates URB937 from any other FAAH inhibitors currently in development, and significantly enhances the analgesic effects of the drug compared to global FAAH inhibitors.
-Furthermore, in one pain model, URB937 was more efficacious and longer lasting than optimal dosing with morphine, indomethacin (an NSAID) and the anticonvulsant gabapentin.
-At the same time, URB937 produced none of the side effects associated with these commonly used analgesics.
+This feature differentiates URB937 from most other FAAH inhibitors currently in development, and significantly enhances the safety profile of the drug compared to global FAAH inhibitors.
+Formal (GLP) IND-enabling safety/pharmacology studies were completed with URB937 and these predict the drug will have no safety issues or side-effects.

 The URB937 drug is excluded from the brain by a transporter with a pharmacology resembling BCRP, but is free to act on peripheral FAAH.
-The site of analgesic action is most likely peripheral pain-sensing nerve endings (red circle).
-Expanded red circle shows the predicted molecular mechanism of drug action, inhibition of FAAH-catalyzed metabolism of anandamide (AEA), which allows for persistent AEA activation of peripheral CB1 receptors on peripheral nerve endings.
-Activation of CB1 receptors ultimately reduces transmission of pain signals to the spinal cord, preventing pain sensation (Modified from Nature Neuroscience).
+In chronic cough, the site of action is predicted to be the vagal sensory nerve.
+Here inhibition of FAAH-catalyzed metabolism of anandamide allows for persistent activation of the CB1 receptors, which limits Vagus nerve activation and the cough reflex.